adrazen/cs140e-final-project/labs/2-cross-check/README.md

-This lab is going to be the first time we leverage `cksum` (checksums) as a cross-checking test mechanism for code correctness. `cksum` will continue to pop up in future lab iterations so gaining an understanding _now_ for why this method of verification is useful to us, will help you later on as well!
+This lab is going to be the first time we leverage `cksum` (checksums) as a cross-checking test mechanism for code correctness. `cksum` will continue to pop up in future lab verification so gaining an understanding _now_ for why this method of verification is useful to us, will help you later on as well!
 In short, `cksum` generates a [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) hash for